 We provide weekend youth retreats, summer camps, leadership training and social entrepreneurship.

 Our goal is to re-establish and support a Hocoka (Sacred Circle) for the Oyate (people) to facilitate positive direction in their lives through Lakota Language, culture values and spirituality with our horse nation relatives.

-Using culturally specific curriculum and strategies, we meet our goal through afterschool and summer programs, weekend youth retreats, equine life skills training, and our Lakota song, dance and youth society drumming programs.
+Using culturally specific curriculum and strategies, we meet our goal through summer programs, weekend youth retreats, equine life skills training, and our Lakota song, dance and youth society drumming programs.
 These activities offer the opportunity for: leadership development, social skills development, relationship building, healing from trauma and fear management, all leading toward increased self esteem and confidence.

 Our Wolakota camp series allows them to share cultural experiences.

 They deepen their cultural involvement through youth societies and retreats.

 Through social enterprises which they conceive, lead and operate with Lakota cultural values, they learn practical business and employment skills that help prepare them for financial independence as young adults.